gumgum/multivitamin/readme.md

 Create a class that inherits from Module, ImagesModule, or PropertiesModule.
 Implement a process_images or process_properties or process method.

+ImagesModule: a child of Module. ...

+PropertiesModule: a child of Module. ...

 Self.request has everything from request
 Self.response